rakheshkrishna2005/Vision-X/README.md

-# 🎯 Vision X - Real-Time Object Tracker
+# 🎯 Vision X - Real-Time Object Counter

 > &copy; Rakhesh Krishna P. All rights reserved.
 > This project should not be reproduced, distributed, or modified without the prior permission.